 - An opportunity for participants to meet and exchange ideas with each other and with current community leaders

-From January through June, class members participate in educational sessions, tours and candid conversations with community and area leaders.
-Shawnee Tomorrow’s topics include education, health care, business development, regionalism, city, county and state government.
+From February through June, class members participate in educational sessions, tours, and candid conversations with community and area leaders.
+Shawnee Tomorrow’s topics include education, health care, business development, regionalism, city, county, and state government.

 What alumni say about STL: